IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``./asadmin create-jvm-options "-Ddataverse.files.s3-bucket-name=your_bucket_name"``

 Lastly, go ahead and restart your glassfish server.
-With Dataverse deployed and the site online, you should be able to upload datasets and datafiles and see the corresponding files in your S3 bucket.
+With Dataverse deployed and the site online, you should be able to upload datasets and data files and see the corresponding files in your S3 bucket.
 Within a bucket, the folder structure emulates that found in local file storage.

 .. _Branding Your Installation: